D-Whipp/blue-letter-boutique/README.md

 4242 4242 4242 4242 for the Card number. \
 Set the expiration date to anytime in the FUTURE. \
 The CVV and Zip Code can be any number. \

+## Technologies

+This SPA Application uses:

+-   Stripe for payments
+-   React for the Front End Library
+-   Netlify for deployment
+-   Google Firebase
+-   Google Login
+-   DotEnv

 ## License